python-trio/trio/docs/source/reference-io.rst

    this can be easily accomplished by calling either :meth:`resolve_local_address` or :meth:`resolve_remote_address`.

+   .. automethod:: resolve_local_address

+   .. automethod:: resolve_remote_address

    **Modern defaults:** And finally, we took the opportunity to update the defaults for several socket options that were stuck in the 1980s.
-You can always use :meth:`setsockopt` to change these back, but for trio sockets:
+You can always use :meth:`~socket.socket.setsockopt` to change these back, but for trio sockets:

    1. Everywhere except Windows, ``SO_REUSEADDR`` is enabled by default.
 This is almost always what you want, but if you're in